 CLV is the value that a customer gives to your brand over their lifetime of doing business with you.
 This number doesn’t help you assess your customer retention, but it can help you put a value on your retention marketing, as it shows how valuable it is to keep a customer around.

 Find It: Figuring out the customer lifetime value is dependent on your business model.
 Learn how to calculate it here.

 Net Promoter Score (NPS)

-A Net Promoter Score® helps you see how likely your customers are to refer someone to your business.
-To find this number, you have to survey your customers and ask them to answer the following question on a one to 10 scale, “How likely are you to recommend our company to a friend or colleague?”
+A Net Promoter Score helps you see how likely your customers are to refer someone to your business.
+To find this number, you have to survey your customers and ask them to answer the following question on a scale of one to 10: “How likely are you to recommend our company to a friend or colleague?”
 From their responses, you can calculate the number of promoters, passives, and detractors you have.
-Then you can use the formula to determine your Net Promoter Score®.
+Then you can use the formula to determine your Net Promoter Score.

 - Promoters: Customers who answer the question with 9-10